Parvathy620/Parvathy620/README.md

 Hi there, I'm PARVATHY

-- 👀 I’m interested in animation and full stack development
+- 👀 I’m interested in full stack development
 - 💞️ I’m looking to collaborate on Open source projecs
 - 👯 I’m an Information technology Engineering student